 Teachers will use a balanced approach by using three grading categories (Engagement, Progression, and Mastery) to determine grades for each course.
 Academic grades are based on standards and reflect what the student knows and is able to do.
-Each of the three categories must be represented, and each category shall include a variety of components/assignments.
+Each of the three categories must be represented, and each category shall include a variety of components/ assignments.
 Participation points are not attendance points, and academic grades are not reduced as punishment for misconduct.

-- Categories of Academic Grades (must include all three) Components/Assignments for Each Category (Examples include, but are not limited to, the following.)
-Student Engagement With Standards • Shall count for no more than 20% of the total academic grade Participation, group work, class discussion, jour- nals/logs/notebooks, projects, teacher observation, student reflection, or other measures of student interaction Student Progression Toward Standards • Shall count for no more than 30% of the total academic grade Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, or other measures of student progress Student Mastery of Standards • Shall count for no more than 70% of the total academic grade Tests/Proficiency assessments, performance assessments, projects (e.g., project or problem-based) demonstrations, authentic assessments, presentations, or other measures of student mastery Teachers must use all three categories listed al Infinite Campus, or other electronic gradebook No one assignment can count for more than or Progression, and Mastery).
+Categories of Academic Grades (must include all three) Components/Assignments for Each Category (Examples include, but are not limited to, the following.)
+Student Engagement With StandardsShall count for no more than 20% of the total academic grade Participation, group work, class discussion, journals/logs/ notebooks, projects, teacher observation, student reflection, or other measures of student interaction Student Progression Toward StandardsShall count for no more than 30% of the total academic grade Homework, problem solving, class assignments, quizzes, anecdotal records, projects, student self-assessment, or other measures of student progress Student Mastery of Standards Shall count for no more than 70% of the total academic grade Tests/Proficiency assessments, performance assessments, projects (e.g., project or problem-based) demonstrations, authentic assessments, presentations, or other measures of student mastery Teachers must use all three categories listed about Campus, or other electronic gradebook.
+No one assignment can count for more than one third of an antira astagory (a.g.
+Engagement